cwiechmann/imagine-api-demo/README.md

 # imagine-api-demo
 Axway Imagine Summit API-Leraning-Lab Demo-Material

-Preparation:
+## Preparation:
 1. Install & Setup Swagger-Promote (https://github.com/Axway-API-Management-Plus/apimanager-swagger-promote)
 2. Check-Out this project
 3. Load the initial API-Swagger-File into Stoplight project: 1-imagine-weather-api-1st-version.json

-Demo-Steps:
+## Demo-Steps:

+### Initial API-version - Starting the API-Lifecycle
+In this step, we use the sample Swagger-File: 1-imagine-weather-api-1st-version.json to showcase and explain Stoplight.
+And we use Swagger-Promote to push this API into the API-Manager.
+Secondly we extend the existing API in Stoplight about a second method by importing 2-design-with-image-config.json into Stoplight.

 1. Open the initial API-Swagger-Version in Stoplight and explain Stoplight
-2. Deploy the very bare API-Version into the API-Management platform with minimal configuration
+2. Deploy the very bare API-Version into the API-Management platform with minimal configuration (not explaing Swagger-Promote)
 ``
-C:\temp\apimanager-swagger-promote\scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h api-env -u apiadmin -p changeme -c api-definition/1-design-only-config.json
+scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h api-env -u apiadmin -p changeme -c api-definition/1-design-only-config.json
 ``
-3. API is deployed, with only 1 Method, explore it in the API-Portal
+3. API is deployed, with only 1 Method, explore it in API-Portal
-4. It looks pretty ugly, no image, no tags, etc. Now adding image, etc. via re-deploy with: 2-design-with-image-config.json
+4. Re-Deploy the same 1-Method-API with an Images, some tags, etc.
 ``
 C:\temp\apimanager-swagger-promote\scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h api-env -u apiadmin -p changeme -c api-definition/2-design-with-image-config.json
 ``
 4. As the initial API-Version has only one useless method, we are now loading the 2nd version of the API-Swagger into Stoplight: 2-imagine-weather-api-2nd-version.json
-5. And re-deploy with the same configuration
+5. And re-deploy with the same configuration (incl.
+Image, Tags, etc.)
 ``
 C:\temp\apimanager-swagger-promote\scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h api-env -u apiadmin -p changeme -c api-definition/2-design-with-image-config.json
 ``

+### Mock-Up the Initial API
-6. Now assuming we have got enough feedback and it's time to mock-up the service, start the API-Builder project: weather-mock-service, import the Swagger-Definition from Stoplight, Save & Mock - Explain one flow
+We now assume, that we got enough feedback on the Base-API-Design and it's time to implement a Mock-Service.
+We start to use API-Builder to implement a Mock-Service based on the Swagger-Definition we get from Stoplight.
+One key-point is the need to re-configure the API to point it to the created Mock-Service.

+1. Start the API-Builder project: weather-mock-service
+2. Create a new API by importing the Swagger-Definition from Stoplight
+3. Save & Mock - Explain one flow - Test the Mock in API-Builder
+4. Changing the Swagger-File in Stoplight - Removing the "No-Mock" notice
-7. Now switching the config file and explain that we have changed the Backend-Base-Path, Backend-Security, added the Mock-Tag and change the Swagger-file to remove the "No mock" notice
+5. Now switching the config file to include the Backend-Base-Path, Backend-Security, added the Mock-Tag `` scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h api-env -u apiadmin -p changeme -c api-definition/3-mock-up-config.json
 ``
-C:\temp\apimanager-swagger-promote\scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h api-env -u apiadmin -p changeme -c api-definition/3-mock-up-config.json
-``
-8. Re-Load the API in API-Portal, explain the changes and trigger a request, the Mock will return an answer
+6. Re-Load the API in API-Portal, explain the changes and trigger a request, the Mock will return an answer
-9. Now, it's time to Publish the API.
-Re-Deploy the API with config: 4-complete-config.json

-``
+### Implement the API using API-Builder
+It's time to implement the API with API-Builder.
+Explain the concept of Connectorless and Extensibility of the API-Builder by importing the Swagger-Files (OpenWeather and IPData) into the Mock-API-Builder-Project, restart it and show the created connectors.

+1. Copy the Swagger-Files: imagine-api-demo\api-builder\swagger-files\* into the Mock-API-Builder project
+2. Restart the Mock-API-Builder project and show the created connectors
+3. Now switching into the other API-Builder-Project and start it, which is exposed on port 8081
+4. Explain, we did some work to implement a flow, using the Swagger-Connectors, used to Translate IP into location and Location into Weather.
+5. Run the flow out of the API-Builder UI, show the result.
+All good
+6. We decide to re-configure the API in API-Manager to use our Implementation-Service
-C:\temp\apimanager-swagger-promote\scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h api-env -u apiadmin -p changeme -c api-definition/4-complete-config.json
+7. It's time to Publish the API, incl.
+API-Key Front-End-Security.
+Re-Deploy the API with config: 4-complete-config.json `` scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h api-env -u apiadmin -p changeme -c api-definition/4-complete-config.json
 ``